kanthgithub/UniSwapper/ropsten_exchange_token_creation.md

 ## Usecase Details & Execution Steps:

 1. Create an Exchange-Contract for LakshmiKanth Token
-2. Verify if the Exchange-Contract has-been created successfully by querying the Uniswap-Exchange-Factory Contract
+2. Verify if the UniSwap-Exchange-Contract_LakshmiKanth_Token has-been created successfully by querying the Uniswap-Exchange-Factory Contract
-3. Approve the Spending of LakshmiKanth Token for UniSwap Exchange-Contract of LakshmiKanth Token
+3. Approve the Spending of LakshmiKanth Token for UniSwap-Exchange-Contract_LakshmiKanth_Token
-4. Add Liquidity of LakshmiKanth Token and some ETH to the Exchange-Contract of LakshmiKanth Token
+4. Add Liquidity of LakshmiKanth Token and some ETH to the UniSwap-Exchange-Contract_LakshmiKanth_Token
 5. Buyer with a walletAddress will exchange ETH for LakshmiKanth Token
 6. Buyer with LakshmiKanthToken Assets will exchange LakshmiKanth-Token for the Link Tokens
+   - Buyer will allow approval of spending of Lakshmikanth-Token to UniSwap-Exchange-Contract_LakshmiKanth_Token
-   - Uniswap-V1 will take LakshmiKanthToken for ETH, then it will communicate with Exchange-Contract of Link Token
+   - Uniswap-V1 will exchange LakshmiKanthToken for ETH, then it will communicate with Exchange-Contract of Link Token
    - Uniswap-V1 will then exchange ETH for LINK tokens

 7. UniSwap-V1 has a 2 step process to exchange ERC20 (Token-A) <-> ERC20 (Token-B)